realltaeng/Database/README.md

 4) At least one table is created with the sequence function

 ✅ Execute 조건
-1) at least 10 SQLS
+1) at least 10 SQLs
 2) To show all tuples
 3) An SQL statement that shows the effect of foreign key
 4) Join query